Kitware/ParaView/Documentation/dev/build.md

     enable in this build.
 This is useful to generate ParaView builds with limited features.
 More on this later.
   * `PARAVIEW_BUILD_EXAMPLES` (default `OFF`): If set, ParaView's example code will be added as tests to the ParaView test suite.
+These tests may be built and run using the `paraview-examples` target.
   * `PARAVIEW_BUILD_DEVELOPER_DOCUMENTATION` (default `OFF`): If set, the HTML documentation for ParaView's C++, Python, and proxies will be generated.
   * `PARAVIEW_PLUGIN_DISABLE_XML_DOCUMENTATION` (default `OFF`): Whether